-Keep up to date with our pick of the latest TLE approved restaurant openings this year in London.
+Keep up to date with our pick of the latest TLE approved restaurant openings in London

 Test Kitchen Soho